CDNetworks-Object-Storage/wcs-python3-sdk/README.md

-ishttps  # If request in https limit  # this para is for List API, define the items listed marker # For List API, mark the point in last list as the start point mkblk_retries  # for multipart upload, retries number of mkblk mkfile_retries   # for multipart upload, retries number of mkfile mode   # For List API, define the sorting method of list notifyurl  # URL for receiving result in asynchronous processing output  #Save descriptor of task as specify file, format：<bucket>:<key>
+ishttps  # If request in https limit  # this para is for List API, define the items listed marker # For List API, mark the point in last list as the start point mgr_url  # Manage Domain mkblk_retries  # for multipart upload, retries number of mkblk mkfile_retries   # for multipart upload, retries number of mkfile mode   # For List API, define the sorting method of list notifyurl  # URL for receiving result in asynchronous processing output  #Save the description of the task processing result to specified file in the format: <bucket>:<key>
-overwrite   # When upload, if overwrite if filename is existing persistentNotifyUrl   # Address to receive pre-processing result persistentOps  # After uploading, the pre-processing command prefix  # The para prefix when list resource put_url   # the upload domain of users returnBody  #The data return to upload end when uploading is done returnUrl #Storage will POST request to this address when uploading is done secret_key  # secret key of user separate  # If separately notify the processing commands? tmp_record_folder  # upload progress record directory for multipart upload upload_id   # task id of breakpoint resume in multipart upload
+overwrite   # When upload, if overwrite if filename is existing persistentNotifyUrl   # Address to receive pre-processing result persistentOps  # After uploading, the pre-processing command prefix  # The para prefix when list resource put_url   # Upload domain returnBody  #The data return to upload end when uploading is done returnUrl #Storage will POST request to this address when uploading is done secret_key  # Access key secret separate  # If separately notify the processing commands tmp_record_folder  # upload progress record directory for multipart upload upload_id   # task id of breakpoint resume in multipart upload
 ```
+***Note: To make wcscmd work, you must modify ak, sk, mgr_url and put_url.***

+## How to use as a Command Line Tool

+In Windows OS, you need to add “python” to execute command line, e.g.`Python wcscmd --help`

 ## Command Line Tool wcscmd